fverse/multer-cloud-storage/README.md

 ### Installation

-To install the package, run the following command in your project directory:
+To install the package, run the following command:

 ```bash
 npm install multer-cloud